 Encryption turns the contents of the information you’re sending into secret packages that can only be read by the intended receivers.
 To use the tunnel analogy, each car has tinted windows and is welded shut.
 Encryption ensures that an intercepted package remains unreadable.

 Imagine you’re going on a trip.
 A server is the layover country between you and your destination.
 If you don’t do anything to identify yourself, people will think that you came from there.
-Actually, it’s more effective than that – a server is like a layover country that repaints your car, slaps on some new plates on it, and gives you a new passport.
+Actually, it’s more effective than that – a server is like a layover country that repaints your car, slaps on some new plates, and gives you a new passport.

 How safe is it to use a VPN?